Essential Hiking Gear For a Day in the Mountains

 Author's Note: Hi, I'm Dan, and I've got an insatiable taste for wanderlust.
 Not too long ago I was just another engineer in Minneapolis, Minnesota.
 However, the travel bug really bit me hard and I ended up selling my apartment, car, and buying a one-way ticket to Norway where I've just wrapped up three months of guiding hiking tours in the mountains, rock climbing, kayaking, and volunteering.

 I recently moved from Norway and am now based in Cairngorms National Park in Scotland, for much of the same activities.
 My favorite hobbies are rock climbing, scuba diving, hiking, and trail running; as well as exploring new countries, cultures, and cities.
 Please enjoy the following article, it's the first I've written for exsplore.com, and it's an essential hiking gear checklist for a day in the mountains.
-Have fun out there! -Dan Purdy
+Pretty much a day hiking gear list or essential hiking gear for beginners list.
+Hope you enjoy, have fun and be safe out there! -Dan Purdy

 Essential Hiking Gear Checklist